maarten-pennings/TFLcam/mindstorms/README.md

 ```

-Secondly, we need to give a command in TFLcam to go to continuous mode.
+Secondly, we need to give a command to TFLcam to go to continuous mode.
-The two means: only report when the detected class changes and is stable for 2 frames).
+The `2` means: only report when the detected class changes and is stable for 2 frames.
-Note that we need to send ASCII bytes to TFLcam, not UTF-8 or something like that.
+Note that we need to send ASCII bytes (a `b""` string) to TFLcam,
+not UTF-8 or something like that.

 ```python
   port.write( b"mode continuous 2\n" )
 ```

 From now on, messages like `"predict: 1/paper"` are send by TFLcam to the hub.
-We run the below fragment in a loop; it receives messages from the TFLcam, line-by-line.
+We run the below fragment in _loop_; it receives bytes from the TFLcam
-Again, note that the TFLcam works with ASCII and Python with Unicode points, so we need to `decode`.
+and outputs them line-by-line.
+Again, note that the TFLcam works with ASCII
+and Python with Unicode points, so we need to `decode`.

 ```python
   bytes = port.read(32)